kartha01/IBMPartnerDemo/Data35.md

     ~~~
     ./cpd-cli adm --repo ./repo.yaml  --namespace ${NAMESPACE} --apply --accept-all-licenses --assembly wd
     ~~~
- 1. Deploy Watson Discovery by running the following: Download the [wd-override.yaml](wd-override.yaml) file for use in the install command.
+ 1. Deploy Watson Discovery happens in 2 steps by running the following: Download the [wd-override.yaml](wd-override.yaml) file for use in the install command update the repo file to look like this [repo.watson-discovery.yaml](repo.watson-discovery.yaml).
+Update the `apikey` to match yours.
+   1. First you will install the `edb-operator`:
       ~~~
-    ./cpd-cli install --repo ./repo.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify --override override-nginx.yaml --assembly wd -override wd-override.yaml
+      ./cpd-cli install --repo ./repo.watson-discovery.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify  --assembly edb-operator --optional-modules edb-pg-base:x86_64 --override ./wd-override.yaml
       ~~~
    1. You will need to tab to accept the license.
    1. This will take some time to download, push to the registry, request new storage from IBM Cloud and provision the services and pods.
+   1. Second install the the `watson-discovery` assembly
+      ~~~
+      ./cpd-cli install --repo ./repo.watson-discovery.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify  --assembly watson-discovery --override ./wd-override.yaml
+      ~~~
  1. Verify the installation
      ~~~
      ./cpd-cli status --namespace ${NAMESPACE} --assembly wd